ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/event-driven-retention.md

 ### Step 3: Publish or auto-apply the label

 Just like any label, you need to publish or auto-apply an event-based label, so that it's manually or automatically applied to content.
 You can do this on the **Labels** or **Label policies** page.
-Note that labels that classify content as a record can only be published and manually applied to content.

 ![Options to publish or auto-apply a label](media/c9232c54-bbc0-40d2-abc2-122d5d1e70af.png)